mne-tools/mne-python/doc/contributing.rst

 Contributing to MNE project
 ===========================

+..
+We want to thank all MNE Software users at the Martinos Center and
+.. in other institutions for their collaboration during the creation
+.. of this software as well as for useful comments on the software
+.. and its documentation.

 We are open to all types of contributions, from bugfixes to functionality enhancements. mne-python_ is meant to be maintained by a community of labs, and as such, we seek enhancements that will likely benefit a large proportion